When levies and export charges apply

 - 31 July (April to June quarter)

-Example: For stone fruit bought, sold (other than by retail sale) or exported in the July to September quarter in a financial year, the return and payment must be received by 31 October in the same financial year.
+Example: For stone fruit sold (other than by retail sale), processed or exported in the July to September quarter in a financial year, the return and payment must be received by 31 October in the same financial year.

 You may not need to lodge a quarterly return.

-You can apply to lodge an annual return if you believe the total amount of levy or charge you will (or will be likely to) pay on stone fruit in a financial year will be less than $500 (GST exclusive).
+You can apply to lodge an annual return if you believe the total amount of levy and export charge you will (or will be likely to) pay on stone fruit in a financial year will be less than $500 (GST exclusive).

 To apply for an annual return and payment, contact the levies team in your state or territory.